recallai/zoom-notetaker/README.md

 This is an AI-powered meeting transcription and note-taking application that automatically joins Zoom meetings, transcribes conversations, and generates intelligent summaries using Recall.ai and OpenAI.

+## Hosted Notetaker API
+If you don't want to host a notetaker from scratch, check out [Recall.ai's Notetaker API](https://www.recall.ai/blog/how-to-build-a-zoom-notetaker).

 ## Prerequisites

 1. [Node.js](https://nodejs.org/en/)